 - Assess implications of the latest regulatory challenges, trends and developments

-View the November 2013 Week II session descriptions and schedule at-a-glance.
-The 2014 schedule and session descriptions will be available in the fall of 2014.
+View the 2014 schedule at-a-glance.
+The session descriptions and faculty biographies will be available in the fall of 2015.

 * Price includes registration fees, hotel accommodations, meals and materials.